swup/docs/src/docs/getting-started/upgrading.md

 ## New features

 Swup 4 introduces new features to become more customizable and enable advanced use cases.
-Some of the highlights are a new hook system, a global context object, and built-in scroll support.
+Some of the highlights are a new hook system, a visit object available in hook handlers, and built-in scroll support.
 See the [release announcement](/announcements/swup-4/) for a full list of everything that's new.

 ## Breaking changes